Vicarage Road: The Sir Elton John Stand

 The Sir Elton John Stand sits on the east side of the ground, and contains the changing rooms & tunnel.
 The stand was fully opened on 13 December 2014, in a ceremony attended by Sir Elton John.

 Prior to the development of the Sir Elton John Stand, the east side of the ground was home to the Main Stand, which was constructed in 1922 following Watford FC's move from Cassio Road.
 The Main Stand was closed in 2008 due to safety concerns.

 Following the acquisition of Watford FC by the Pozzo family in 2012, the club were able to finance the development of a new stand to replace the Main Stand.
 The redevelopment of the east side of the stadium began in 2013, with the aim of developing a 3,000 seater capacity stand which would also house the players changing rooms, television gantry and tunnel.

 In May 2014, it was announced the stand will be known as The Watford FC Community Stand.
 However the club announced in November 2014 that the new stand would instead be named after former chairman Sir Elton John.
 The changing rooms were used for the first time in a friendly match between Watford and Udinese on 2 August 2014.

 On 8 June 2015, the club confirmed that 700 extra seats were being installed in the recently built Sir Elton John Stand.
 This number was revised a day later to around 1000 extra seats, following the announcement of an expansion in the north-east corner.

 Floodlights

 The first game under floodlights at Vicarage Road was played in 1953, when lights were installed on top of the Main Stand.
 These were replaced in 1960, with four pylons being built in the corners of the ground.
 Currently the floodlights are mounted on the top of the Vicarage Road and Rookery Stands.
-New LED floodlights have been added for the 2015/16 season including lights on the top of the Sir Elton John and Graham Taylor stands.
+New LED floodlights were added for the 2015/16 season including lights on the top of the Sir Elton John and Graham Taylor stands.